Download a free trial to find out which Altium software best suits your needs

 A heavily rules-driven, unified PCB design suite for your circuit board.

-Your components are likely the most critical portions of your PBC.
+PCB component placement guidelines are extensive, and for good reason.
+Your components are likely the most critical portions of your PCB.
 Other parts of a PCB can be jury-rigged with copper wires and the like, but nothing can replace your components.
 They pass the critical data and signals around your board and determine whether your device will succeed or fail.
 Your PCB layout can follow the best PCB design guidelines around and still without components your printed circuit will not succeed.

 Your circuit might have a PCB layout using traces, vias, and holes or it might stray into surface mount components and capacitors, but either way you should have a strong CAD tool that can work with design guidelines to ensure your circuit board makes it through assembly to manufacturing.

-Placing components on your board and connecting them together into a working device requires following specific design rules.
-But what do you do if you are still new PCB design?
-What if you are building a PCB for an unfamiliar application?
-This is where your design software can make all the difference.
+Placing components such as vias on your board and connecting them together into a working device requires following specific design rules.
+But what do you do if you are still new to PCB design?
+What if you are building a PCB for an unfamiliar application, like high speed components with special solder or vias needs?
+This is where your design software with built-in PCB component placement guidelines can make all the difference.
 The right design software package with standardized design rules can help you throughout the entire design process and increase your design productivity.

 Most PCB designers try to balance a beautiful aesthetic with required functionality when placing components on their PCBs.
 There are a few key ingredients involved in proper component placement.
 First, you need a thorough component library that gives you all the specifications you need to choose the right components.
 Next, your design software should check your component arrangement and routing against standard and custom design rules.